Phenotypic heterogeneity, one cell at a time

 Genetically identical microbes do not all behave the same way.
 Within an isogenic population, individual cells diverge in transcriptional state, metabolism, and survival strategy — a phenomenon known as phenotypic heterogeneity.
 In pathogens like Candida albicans, this variability lets a small fraction of cells survive antifungal exposure and seed treatment failure.
 In the gut microbiome, the same principle plays out across species: heterogeneous subpopulations enable division of labor, bet-hedging, and resilience to environmental change.
 Bulk RNA-seq averages over all of this; we need single-cell resolution to see it.

-Our eLife 2023 study was the first to tailor a nanolitre-droplet scRNA-seq assay to the fungal pathogen Candida albicans, using it to dissect how genetically identical individuals mount distinct cytoprotective programs against fluconazole, caspofungin, and nystatin.
-Building on that platform, we are extending these ideas to other adaptive states in C. albicans — including ongoing work with Lucy Xie (Stanford) — and developing the experimental and computational tooling needed to apply single-cell profiling to complex microbial communities, where current methods still struggle.
+Our eLife 2023 study was the first to tailor a nanolitre-droplet scRNA-seq assay to the fungal pathogen Candida albicans, then used it to dissect how genetically identical cells mount distinct cytoprotective programs against fluconazole, caspofungin, and nystatin.
+Building on that platform, we are extending these ideas to other adaptive states in C. albicans, including ongoing work with Lucy Xie (Stanford), and developing experimental and computational tooling for single-cell profiling of complex microbial communities, where current methods still struggle.

 Computational approaches for community-scale function